amzn/amazon-pay-api-sdk-java/README.md

 * [Apache Commons Beanutils](https://mvnrepository.com/artifact/commons-beanutils/commons-beanutils/1.9.2)
 * [EZMorph](http://www.java2s.com/Code/Jar/e/Downloadezmorph105jar.htm)

-Amazon Pay V2 Integration
+Amazon Pay Integration

-Please note the Amazon Pay V2 SDK can only be used for V2-specific API calls (e.g., Alexa Delivery Trackers, In-Store API, API V2, etc.)

 Please contact your Amazon Pay Account Manager before using the In-Store API calls in a Production environment to obtain a copy of the In-Store Integration Guide.

 Public and Private Keys
-MWS access keys, MWS secret keys, and MWS authorization tokens from previous MWS or Amazon Pay V1 integrations cannot be used with this SDK.
+MWS access keys, MWS secret keys, and MWS authorization tokens from previous MWS-based integrations cannot be used with this SDK.

 You will need to generate your own public/private key pair to make API calls with this SDK.
 In Windows 10 this can be done with ssh-keygen commands: